wei-junn/FED-asg1/README.md

 - Include pictures in a flexbox (completed)
 - Create a filter for the images in gallery (completed)
 - Provide information and contact information for customers.
-- Error handling for form
+- Error handling for form (completed)
-- Pop-up when users successfully submit form
+- Pop-up when users successfully submit form (completed)

 Existing Features
 - responsive navigation bar that has animation on hover